Subhankar2000/Antenna_Theory_Analysis_and_Design_C.A.Balanis---MATLAB/README.md

 # Antenna_Theory_Analysis_and_Design_C.A.Balanis
-# I have not written these programs, these are very rare programs came from the book ANTENNA THEORY ANALYSIS AND DESIGN, Constantine A. Balanis
+# I have not written these programs, these are very rare programs from the book ANTENNA THEORY ANALYSIS AND DESIGN, Constantine A. Balanis